alfdan2000/Kinesis-Immersion-Day-Lab/README.md

 <li>Login to KDG with the user/password you created during CloudFormation stack creation, and select your region (us-east-1). </li>
 <li>At this stage, there’s no stream we can push data towards.
 Let’s define the structure of our simulated data using the parametrized template.
-Copy and paste it to the template tabs.
-Template to use:</li>
+Copy and paste it to the template tabs.</li>

 ```
 {